rjkviegas/skills-workshops/practicals/object_oriented_design/testing_relationships.md

 ## Learn to

-* Test relationships between classes
+* Test relationships between classes using mocking

 ## Exercise 1 (and only)